© Crown copyright 2019

 In the event of no deal, the MHRA will take decisions on paediatric matters post Exit.
 Compliance with a UK PIP or waiver should be demonstrated in applications for new medicinal products, as well as in new indications, new routes of administration, and new pharmaceutical forms for all products with supplementary patent protection.
 The same rewards for PIP compliance would be available - a 6-month extension of a UK Supplementary Protection Certificate (SPC) (an SPC extends patent protection for medicinal products), as well as 2 years’ additional market exclusivity for orphan products complying with a PIP.
 A UK SPC will be awarded in the UK on the same basis as it is currently granted under EU legislation.

-- A MAH should be established in the UK by the end of 2020.
+- A MAH should be established in the UK by 31 October 2021.

 - A Qualified Person for Pharmacovigilance (QPPV) should be established in the UK on day one.
-However, a temporary exemption will allow companies until the end of 2020 to do so.
+However, a temporary exemption will allow companies until 31 July 2021.
 This temporary exemption will allow an EU QPPV to assume responsibility for UK MAs until a QPPV who resides and operates in the UK can be established.
+See Guidance on qualified person responsible for pharmacovigilance (QPPV) including pharmacovigilance system master files (PSMF) in a no-deal Brexit.

 - In respect of a manufacturing licence, a Qualified Person (QP) for products manufactured in the UK or directly imported into the UK from a country not on an approved country list (which will include all EU and EEA countries from Day 1) must reside and operate in the UK.